hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 However, they do provide a way to lay everything out with minimal overlaps.

 1. Instructor screen share (you may get a bigger screen share video if you check off  View Options > side-by-side mode)
-    - Use speaker view and double click the instructor so if someone else talks or microphone loses focus the screen also does not lose focus
+    - Use speaker view and double click the instructor so if someone else talks or the microphone loses focus the screen also does not lose focus
     - A quarter of the screen is better than using the entire half of the screen since the video will not stretch vertically and would only show black spaces.
 2. Student’s own window to follow along
     - This can take up more than a quarter of the screen so they have more space to work with, but can be adjusted as needed.